 - We are a biotechnology company with a limited operating history and no products approved for commercial sale.
-We have incurred significant losses since our inception, and we anticipate that we will continue to incur significant losses for the foreseeable future, which, together with our limited operating history, makes it difficult to assess our future viability; - Clinical development involves a lengthy and expensive process with an uncertain outcome, and delays can occur for a variety of reasons outside of our control, including the ongoing COVID-19 pandemic and related clinical trial enrollment challenges; - We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations - Our immunotherapy approach is based on novel ideas and technologies that are unproven and may not result in marketable products, which exposes us to unforeseen risks and makes it difficult for us to predict the time and cost of product development and potential for regulatory approval; - Our business remains highly dependent on the successful development, regulatory approval and commercialization of our individualized immunotherapy product candidate, GRANITE, our "off-the-shelf" immunotherapy product candidate, SLATE, and CORAL, our second generation COVID-19 vaccine, all of which are in clinical trials; - We may be unable to obtain regulatory approval for our product candidates under applicable regulatory requirements.
-The denial or delay of any such approval would delay commercialization of our product candidates and adversely impact our potential to generate revenue, our business and our results of operations; - The COVID-19 pandemic, or any other pandemic, epidemic or outbreak of an infectious disease, may materially adversely affect our business and operations; - We rely on third parties in the conduct of all of our preclinical studies and intend to rely on third parties in the conduct of all of our future clinical trials.
-If these third parties do not successfully carry out their contractual duties, fail to comply with applicable regulatory requirements, or fail to meet expected deadlines, we may be unable to obtain regulatory approval for our immunotherapy product candidates; - We currently perform the majority of the manufacturing of our product candidates internally and rely on qualified third parties to supply some components of our product candidates.
-Our inability to manufacture sufficient quantities of GRANITE, SLATE, CORAL or any future product candidates, or the loss of our third-party suppliers, or our or their failure to comply with applicable regulatory requirements or to supply sufficient quantities at acceptable quality levels or prices, or at all, would materially adversely affect our business; - We face significant competition in an environment of rapid technological and scientific change, and our failure to effectively compete may prevent us from achieving significant market penetration.
-Most of our competitors have significantly greater resources than we do, and we may not be able to successfully compete;

-- Our success depends on our ability to protect our intellectual property and our proprietary technologies and to avoid infringing the rights of others; and - Our stock price is volatile, and you may not be able to resell shares of our common stock at or above the price you paid.
+We have incurred significant losses since our inception, and we anticipate that we will continue to incur significant losses for the foreseeable future, which, together with our limited operating history, makes it difficult to assess our future viability; - We will require substantial additional financing to achieve our goals, and a failure to obtain such necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development programs, any future commercialization efforts or other operations; - We are restricted in our corporate activities by our existing debt facility and are considering all strategic alternatives.
+If we do not maintain access to funding our debt facilities, we may be required to cease operations and seek relief under Chapter 11 of the U.S. Bankruptcy Code; - Clinical development involves a lengthy and expensive process with an uncertain outcome, and delays can occur for a variety of reasons outside of our control; - Our tumor-specific cancer immunotherapy approach is based on novel ideas and technologies that are unproven and may not result in marketable products, which exposes us to unforeseen risks and makes it difficult for us to predict the time and cost of product development and potential for regulatory approval; - Our business is highly dependent on the successful development, regulatory approval and commercialization of our individualized vaccine product candidate and GRANITE, our "off-the-shelf" vaccine product candidate, SLATE and our COVID-19 vaccine product candidate, CORAL, which are in clinical trials; - We may be unable to obtain regulatory approval for our product candidates under applicable regulatory requirements.
+The denial or delay of any such approval would delay or prevent commercialization of our product candidates and adversely impact our potential to generate revenue, our business and our results of operations; - We rely, and intend to rely, on third parties in the conduct of all of our preclinical studies and clinical trials.
+If these third parties do not successfully carry out their contractual duties, fail to comply with applicable regulatory requirements, or fail to meet expected deadlines, we may be unable to obtain regulatory approval for our immunotherapy product candidates; - We currently perform most of the manufacturing of our product candidates internally and rely on qualified third parties to supply some components of our product candidates.
+Our inability to manufacture sufficient quantities of any of our current or future product candidates, or the loss of our third-party suppliers, or our or their failure to comply with applicable regulatory requirements or to supply sufficient quantities at acceptable quality levels or prices, or at all, would materially adversely affect our business; - We face significant competition in an environment of rapid technological and scientific change, and our failure to effectively compete may prevent us from achieving significant market penetration.
+Most of our competitors have significantly greater resources than we do, and we may not be able to successfully compete; - Our success depends on our ability to protect our intellectual property and our proprietary technologies and to avoid infringing the rights of others; and - Our stock price is volatile, and you may not be able to resell shares of our common stock at or above the price you paid.